Green Deal and EU Transport Strategy

 In December 2020, the European Commission presented a Transport Strategy as part of the Green Deal, which specifies the targets for the transport sector.
 The focus of the strategy lies on greening transport and on the digital transformation of mobility, both of which are considered as indispensable drivers for the modernisation of the entire system.
 Furthermore, the strategy addresses the lessons learned from the Covid-19 crisis and the future resilience of the sector.
 It comprises, inter alia, 82 measures that are to be proposed by 2023.
 The announced proposals include, among other things, expanding the trading of emissions, amending the Effort-Sharing Regulation as well as increasing CO2 target values for passenger cars and light commercial vehicles.

-The Federal Ministry of Transport and Digital Infrastructure supports priorities of the Green Deal and the Transport Strategy, namely to make European transport more sustainable, intelligent and resilient, while lobbying to ensure that mobility remains affordable and Europe’s position as a centre for mobility is sustained.
+The Ministry supports priorities of the Green Deal and the Transport Strategy, namely to make European transport more sustainable, intelligent and resilient, while lobbying to ensure that mobility remains affordable and Europe’s position as a centre for mobility is sustained.

 Fleet-wide targets for passenger cars and HGVs